-Designed by Patrick Kua, the Starfish retrospective technique helps teams assess the value generated by their own actions.
+Designed by Patrick Kua, the Starfish retrospective idea helps teams assess the value generated by their own actions.
 Then, team members are invited to share new ideas to maximize value.

-Rather than simply listing what went well, what didn't go well, and what the team could improve during the next work cycle, Starfish brings a brand new perspective rooted in the value delivered by the team.
+Rather than simply listing what went well, what didn't go well, and what the team could improve during the next Sprint, the Starfish retrospective template brings a brand new perspective rooted in the value delivered by the team.

-Starfish also stands out from other retrospective ideas with its very comprehensive approach.
+The Starfish retrospective template also stands out from other retrospective ideas with its very comprehensive approach.
 And as proof, five columns shape this exercise.

 First, the participants will discuss current techniques and practices operated by the team.
 The key here is to differentiate elements that bring value from those that do not.
 Then, participants will share their feelings on what the team should stop or start doing to optimize the value provided.